Data-Visualization-Intro/3-D3-line-chart/readme.md

 `console.log(yScale(32))`

-The outputted number should tell us how far away the freezing point will be from the bottom of the y axis.
+The logged number should tell us how far away the freezing point will be from the top of the svg.

 Let's visualize this by adding a rectangle covering all temperatures below freezing using the SVG <rect> element.
 We need to give it four attributes: x, y, width, and height.